-Ivory Coast has fuel resources that include petroleum, natural gas and hydropower.
+Cote d'Ivoire has fuel resources that include petroleum, natural gas and hydropower.
 The metallic resources include manganese, bauxite, cobalt, copper, gold, nickel, iron ore and tantalum.
-A variety of other resources for Ivory Coast include diamonds, silica sand, clay, cocoa beans, coffee and palm oil.
+A variety of other resources for Cote d'Ivoire include diamonds, silica sand, clay, cocoa beans, coffee and palm oil.

-Torrential flooding during the rainy season is a potential problem for Ivory Coast.
+Torrential flooding during the rainy season is a potential problem for Cote d'Ivoire.
 Other natural hazards include the coast's heavy surf and lack of natural harbors.